Connor-GH/fetchme/docs/CONTRIBUTING.md

   - Adding logging messages or debugging output
   - Moving source files from one directory or package to another

-[//]:  # "If you find a security vulnerability, do NOT open an issue.
-Email <this will be added soon> instead."
+# If you find a security vulnerability, do NOT open an issue.
+Email connor-gh <at> outlook <dot> com instead.
 # For security Vulnerabilities:
 You can open an issue currently, but this will be changed in the future.

 Lastly,
 ## When filing an issue, make sure to answer these five questions:

-   - What version of GCC/Linux are you using (``gcc -v && uname -r``)?
+   - What version of GCC and Linux/BSD are you using (``gcc -v && uname -r``)?
    - What processor architecture are you using?
    - What did you do?
    - What did you expect to see?
    - What did you see instead?
 ## At this point, you're ready to make your changes!